mobie/mobie.github.io/tutorials/mobie_collection_table.md

 - [Grid view of OpenOrganelle EM volumes](https://docs.google.com/spreadsheets/d/1trSQFm_4Nc42C_Fum8N_ZzEmPuML6ACKVmLlc862Rp8/edit?usp=sharing)
 - [Grid view of OpenOrganelle EM volumes and organelle segmentations](https://docs.google.com/spreadsheets/d/1jEnl-0_pcOFQo8mm8SUtszoWewvjyFXY0icO7gPUaQk/edit?gid=0#gid=0)
 - [Large volume EM data, annotated cell segmentation, and some annotated spots](https://docs.google.com/spreadsheets/d/1xZ4Zfpg0RUwhPZVCUrX_whB0QGztLN_VVNLx89_rZs4/edit?gid=0#gid=0)
+- [3-D spatial transcriptomics](https://docs.google.com/spreadsheets/d/1BhIzNYZXoSST38vbOrMEMCwrM3y2nyPl9t_9RKOzFbk/edit?usp=sharing) (The genes are initially not visible, because they are in a different z-plane; click on one gene in the table to move the view.)
 - [ThinPlateSpline transformed EM volume](https://docs.google.com/spreadsheets/d/1elair242cN5rbYtlODKu5yIscZHQ9O0Lci598-NoY4I/edit?usp=sharing)

+#### Learning tips

+- In MoBIE collections tables only the `uri` column is mandatory.
+It can be instructive to remove some or all of the other columns and see what you get.
+You can then sequentially add back the other columns and observe how the visualisation changes (and/or errors appear).
+    - Practically, you can "remove" a column by giving it a name that MoBIE does not recognise, e.g. renaming `affine` (recognised) to `x_affine` (not recognised).
+- For local image data, you can use `Plugins > MoBIE > Create > Create MoBIE Collection Table...` to get started and then modify or add columns

 ### Quick start